 Major changes are ongoing in the banking industry, creating a major need to revise the bank's competence profile.
 In the future of the bank will need fewer staff in production, more staff in digital development and more staff in digital sales, analysis and business development.
-The bank has accordingly carried out a structured staff reduction process over several years, and the proportion of staff that quit in 2017 is therefore significantly higher than the number of new appointments in 2017.
+The bank has accordingly carried out a structured staff reduction process over several years, and the proportion of staff that quit in 2018 is therefore significantly higher than the number of new appointments in 2018.
 Staff that are affected by change, either in the form of reorganisation of work tasks or reduction of capacity, are offered a severance package.
-A number of employees also built up new competence by participating in development projects that qualify them for other tasks.
-Those who quit receive financial advice, help in making life path choices and career guidance from well-established external providers in the field.
+A number of employees also build up new competence by participating in development projects that qualify them for other tasks.
+Those who quit receive financial advice, help in making life path choices and career quidance from well-established external providers in the field.
 (GRI 404-2b)

-The bank ended 64 employment relationships in 2017: 38 women and 26 men.
-Distributed by age, four were below age 30, 24 between age 30 and 50 and 36 above age 50.
-Total turnover involving severance packages and pension was 9.9 per cent.
-(GRI 401-1b) The bank concurrently acquired new competence in 2017, appointing a total of six women and ten men, of whom nine were below age 30 and seven between age 30 and 50.
+The bank ended 56 employment relationships in 2018: 28 women and 28 men.
+Distributed by age, 3 were below age 30, 30 between age 30 and 50 and 23 above age 50.
+Total turnover involving severance packages and pension was 9 per cent.
+(GRI 401-1b) The bank concurrently acquired new skills.
+The bank appointed a total of 45 persons in 2018: 17 women and 28 men, of whom 20 were below age 30, 22 between age 30 and 50 and 3 between age 50 and 70.
 (GRI 401-1a)